awsdocs/aws-iot-docs/developerguide/avs-integration-aws-iot-gs-nxp.md

 + An [Amazon Alexa account](https://alexa.amazon.com)
 + An [AWS account](http://aws.amazon.com)

-### Configure Your AWS IoT Account and Provision Your Device<a name="iot-mqtt-alexa-gs-nxp-configure-account"></a>
+### Configure your AWS IoT account and provision your device<a name="iot-mqtt-alexa-gs-nxp-configure-account"></a>

 1. Generate credentials to authenticate with AWS IoT\.
 All devices must have a device certificate, private key, and root CA certificate installed in their firmware to communicate with AWS IoT\.
 Follow the instructions in [Register a Device in the Registry](register-device.html) to register your device with AWS IoT\.
-For more information about X\.509 certificates, see [X\.509 Client Certificates](https://docs.aws.amazon.com/iot/latest/developerguide/x509-client-certs.html)\.
+For more information about X\.509 certificates, see [X\.509 client certificates](x509-client-certs.md)\.

 1. Navigate to the root folder and open the NXP Developer Guide\.
 Follow the instructions in "Section 9 \(Filesystem\)" to convert your client certificates and keys to a binary format that the NXP filesystem can read\.